Tom Waldek, founder of The Human Origin

 +

-Do you work in German and across Europe?
+Do you work internationally?

 +